 There can be three categories of dogs which can be helpful for children with Autism Spectrum Disorder.

 These are dogs who receive proper training and official certification to do those things which can be challenging for kids with any disability.
+Puppies cannot be trained before a certain age.
+However, for the first year of their lives, they are kept with a puppy raiser.
+Not every dog can become a service dog.
 They are trained to go to a public place such as a mall where any untrained dogs are not allowed.

 When you are dealing with autism, you need dogs that are very calm, very quiet and very laid back.
 Dogs who are loyal. friendly, forgiving of a child’s mistake, understanding and in tune with the child’s needs are ideal.
 While any dog with proper training can become a service dog, you should exclude breeds with traits that may make them less adept at being autism service dogs.